-Inventory-Inventories are valued at the lower of cost or market.
+Inventory- Inventories are valued at the lower of cost or market.
 The Company's entire inventory is comprised of finished goods.
 The Company reviews inventories on hand and records a provision for slow-moving and obsolete inventory.
 The provision for slow-moving and obsolete inventory is based on historical and expected sales.
-Approximately 86% of inventories were determined by using the LIFO (last-in, first-out) method of inventory valuation as of December 31, 2013 and December 31, 2012.
-The balance of all other inventories is determined by the average cost method, which approximates costs on a FIFO (first-in, first-out) method.
-The FIFO cost would be higher than the LIFO valuation by \$11.7 million at December 31, 2013 and \$10.5 million at December 31, 2012.
+Approximately 89% of inventories were determined by using last-in, first-out ("LIFO") method of inventory valuation as of December 31, 2014 and December 31, 2013.
+The balance of all other inventories is determined by the average cost method, which approximates first-in, first-out ("FIFO") cost method.
+The FIFO cost would be higher than the LIFO valuation by \$12.9 million at December 31, 2014 and \$11.7 million at December 31, 2013.